Table of Contents

 Have dreams in your heart but live for today

 At least I have in the past and now Living my Best Life means a quick drive to the shops with my dad, coffee with my mates, dinner with my family, going to work, ice cream and a good book.
 That’s a great life right there.
-Yes I want many more things but not at the cost of those priceless trasures.
+Yes, I want many more things, but not at the cost of those priceless treasures.

-How easy it is to miss the small but big things in persuit of the big but small things.
+How easy it is to miss the small but big things in pursuit of the big but small things.

 The thing is, and I was recently chatting to international speaker Dennis Heijn on this recently, as he’s written a piece about luck being as significant a factor in reaching your dreams as hard work is.
 What I’ve come to realise is that the truth is that I’m not / you’re not in charge of the luck department.
 Read more on this great piece here.